The Risk of Staying in Control

 And I understood it.

+Under that pressure, the sentence makes sense.
 If localisation helps us deliver faster, cheaper and with less risk, why would we not support it?

-Because it keeps the old measure in place.
+But the longer I sat with that sentence, the more it troubled me.
 It asks local actors to prove their value by making the current model work better for international organisations.
 It does not ask whether the model itself needs to change.
+It keeps the centre in place, then asks who can help the centre deliver.

 What if localisation is not meant to make international organisations more efficient?
+What if it is meant to make power more honest?

 Local organisations are trusted with proximity, but not always with power.
 They are trusted to reach communities, but not always to shape priorities.
 They are trusted to carry risk, but not always to define it.
-They are trusted to provide information, but not always to own the analysis.

 Responsibility can move without power moving.
 That is where localisation becomes fragile.